ParkItLikeItsHot/park-it-like-its-hot/README.md

 ### Creating venv

 - run `python -m venv .venv` to create the venv
-- then `source .venv/bin/activate` on macos or linux or `.venv\Scripts\Activate.ps1` on windows to activate
+- then `source .venv/bin/activate` on macos and linux or `.venv\Scripts\Activate.ps1` on windows to activate
 - run `pip install -r requirements.txt` to install the requirements

 ### Building front end